PeteZah-Games/.github/README.md

-# .github
+# What is this
-Special repo for the org
+This organization holds all of the repositories for the PeteZah Games [website](https://petezahgames.com/)